 There are also systematic errors to consider in the determination of stellar masses from observed flux or spectra.
 Fitting the spectral energy distribution (SED) of a galaxy is sensitive to the choice of stellar population synthesis (SPS) model, e.g. due to the uncertainty in how to treat TP-AGB stars, the choice of dust model and the modelling of the star formation histories (e.g. Mitchell et al. 2013).
 Systematic variations in the stellar IMF would result in additional uncertainties, which are not considered here.
 The systematic uncertainties from SED modelling increase with redshift.
-At redshift 0, Taylor et al. (2011) quote ~0.1 dex (1 σ) errors for GAMA data.
-At redshift 2, the estimated systematic error on stellar masses ranges from 0.3 dex (Muzzin et al. 2009) to 0.6 dex (Conroy et al. 2009), based on uncertainties in SPS models, dust and metallicities.
-Fig. 3 gives an impression of the size of these systematic errors by plotting values from Muzzin et al. (2009), Conroy et al. (2009) and Behroozi et al. (2013) in the bottom-left corner.
-The Behroozi et al. (2013) estimate is divided into star forming and passive galaxies due to the reduced sensitivity of passive galaxies to the assumed form of the star formation history.
+At redshift zero Taylor et al. (2011) quote $\sim 0.1 \text{ dex } (1\sigma) \text{ errors}$ for GAMA data.
+At redshift two the estimated systematic error on stellar masses ranges from 0.3 dex (Muzzin et al. 2009) to 0.6 dex (Conroy, Gunn & White 2009), based on uncertainties in SPS models, dust and metallicities.
+Figure 3 gives an impression of the size of these systematic errors by plotting values from Muzzin et al. (2009), Conroy, Gunn & White (2009) and Behroozi, Wechsler & Conroy (2013) in the bottom left corner.
+The Behroozi, Wechsler & Conroy (2013) estimate is divided into star forming and passive galaxies due to the reduced sensitivity of passive galaxies to the assumed form of the star formation history.
 The systematic stellar mass errors are expected to shift the GSMF along the stellar mass axis.
-Considering the extent of the systematic uncertainties, we find the GSMF from EAGLE to be consistent with the observational data, although the lowmass slope may be slightly too steep.
-The observed evolutionary trends in the normalization and break are reproduced by the simulation, suggesting that the simulation is reasonably representative of the observed Universe.
+Considering the extent of the systematic uncertainties, we find the GSMF from EAGLE to be consistent with the observational data, although the low-mass slope may be slightly too steep.
+The observed evolutionary trends in the normalisation and break are reproduced by the simulation, suggesting that the simulation is reasonably representative of the observed Universe.